EESI/Covid/README.md

 Graphical depiction of the neural network model.

 ## EpiList.txt.gz
-List of GISAID accession identity numbers for sequences used in the aformenetioned preprint.
+List of GISAID accession identity numbers for sequences used in the aforementioned preprint.

 ## Covid_Data_Creation.github.ipynb
 Software code used to preprocess sequence data.